 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option to prevent or minimise adverse effects Inspections Yes 2.
 Catchment area limited Inspections and records Yes Notification provided prior to commencement of site works or drilling Not undertaken during period under review N/A Consent holder to provide site contingency plans for the site.
-Plan received by Council and approved in 2003.
-Most recent update July 2011 approved by Council Yes All stormwater and uncontaminated production water to be directed through a stormwater treatment system prior to discharge Inspections, review of site plans Yes Stormwater system management and maintenance in accordance with consent application documentation Inspection and liaison Yes 7.
-Hazardous substance storage areas to be bunded and directed to sumps Inspections Yes 3.
-Limits on constituents in the discharge Sampling Yes Discharge shall not result in increase in temp or BOD downstream of the mixing zone Not sampled during monitoring period N/A Controls on effect of discharge in receiving water Inspections Yes 11.
-Consent holder to notify prior to site reinstatement Site still in use N/A 12.
+Most recent update May 2016 Yes All stormwater and uncontaminated production water to be directed through a stormwater treatment system prior to discharge Inspections, review of site plans Yes Stormwater system management and maintenance in accordance with consent application documentation Inspection and liaison Yes 7.
+Hazardous substance storage areas to be bunded and directed to sumps Inspections Yes 8.
+Limits on constituents in the discharge Sampling Yes Discharge shall not result in increase in temp or BOD downstream of the mixing zone Not sampled during monitoring period N/A Controls on effect of discharge in receiving water Inspections Yes Consent holder to notify prior to site reinstatement Site still in use N/A 12.
 Optional review provision re environmental effects Next option for review in June 2021 N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Overall assessment of administrative perfor mance in respect of this consent High

-Pu Purpose: To discharge contaminants (natural gas) into land for the purpose of gas storage Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge contaminants (natural gas) into land for the purpose of gas storage Co ndition requirement Means of monitoring during period under review Compliance achieved?
 1. Consent holder to adopt best practicable option at all times Inspections, consent holder liaison and data review Yes 2.
 Gas discharged must meet into the ground must meet defined specifications Not assessed N/A 3.
 The pressure in the reservoir must not exceed 3400 psia Data review Yes 4.
-Consent holder to record injection pressure and reservoir pressure and supply to Council upon request Data review, data supplied annually Yes 5.
+Consent holder to record injection pressure and reservoir pressure and supply to Council upon request Data supplied and reviewed Yes 5.
 Lapse condition Consent exercised N/A 6.
-Review provision Next option for review in June 2021 N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Ov erall assessment of administrative perform mance in respect of this consent High
+Review provision Next option for review in June 2021 N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Ov Overall assessment of administrative performance in respect of this consent High